 In recent ratings, the University of Miami School of Law garnered high rankings for its innovation and graduates promoted from associate to partner at law firms across the U.S. and locally.

-Pre-Law Magazine ranked Miami Law as one of the "20 Most Innovative Law Schools" in its fall 2017 edition.
+Pre-Law Magazine ranked Miami Law as being one of the highest performing law schools in terms of employment in its 2018 fall edition and as one of the "20 Most Innovative Law Schools" in its fall 2017 edition.

 Cambridge University included Miami Law as a "Leader in Learning" and one of the most innovative law school's in its recent publication Innovation 800, and The Financial Times, in 2015 and 2016 ranked Miami Law as one of the most innovative law schools in the world.